temporalio/edu-converters-python-code/exercises/custom-converter/README.md

    change to `client.Dial()` where it is used in both `starter.py` and `worker.py`, as you did before.
 2. To test your Failure Converter, change your Workflow to return an artificial error.
-Change the `@activity.defn` in `worker.py` to throw an error where there isn't one, like so:
+Change the `GreetingWorkflow()` in `worker.py` to throw an error where there isn't one, like so:

    ```python
    ```

-   Don't forget to add the `errors` package to `worker.py` as well.
    Next, try re-running your Workflow, and it should fail.
 3. Run `temporal workflow show -w converters_workflowID` to get the status of your failed Workflow.
 Notice that the `Failure:` field should now display an encoded result, rather than a plain text error: